AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/configure-sharepoint-integration.md

 >1.
 Disable the legacy SharePoint integration so that your users do not use it to link to new documents.
 >
 >     For instructions, see [Disable linking to the legacy SharePoint integration](#disable-linking) in this article.
 >
->2.
+>1.
+Configure your legacy SharePoint Client Secret so that your users will continue to have access to documents linked through the legacy SharePoint integration.
+>
+>    For more information, see [Configure the Client Secret for continued access to the legacy SharePoint integration](#configure-client-secret-for-continued-access-to-the-legacy-sharepoint-integration) in this article.
+>
+>1.
 Link documents that are currently linked through the legacy SharePoint integration through the new integration.
 >
 >     For instructions, see [Link documents from external applications](../../documents/adding-documents-to-workfront/link-documents-from-external-apps.md).
 >